 In rare cases with serious contentions – if, for example the arresting officers violated your rights in some way while charging you with a DWI – you may present your case in court and have the charges dismissed or reduced.

 Were you or a loved one arrested for suspected DWI?
 Don’t plead guilty until you know all of your options.
 Attorney Drew Fritsch has over 20 years of experience defending the rights of good people caught up in bad situations.

-Contact Drew Fritsch, an experienced DWI Attorney to defend your driving record and protect your future.
+Contact Drew Fritsch, an experienced DWI attorney at Law Office of Drew Fritsch to defend your driving record and protect your future.
 We offer free consultations and have achieved positive outcomes for countless clients.
-Don't pay for one mistake for the rest of your life, let our experience work for you.
+Don’t pay for one mistake for the rest of your life, let our experience work for you.